 As for the social side of school, he doesn’t appear social because he doesn’t relate to people around him.
 That’s not the same as not wanting to make friends.
 To him (and myself) sacrificing one’s own interests to be social doesn’t make sense (see the storyline about baseball).
 Calvin thinks independently far more than most people (adults included), so of course he doesn’t know how to relate to people who don’t.
 He never seems to be able to quite understand Moe, for example, because Moe seems completely devoid of morals.
 While Calvin, on the other, hand, obsesses over morals.
 His only friend in school is Susan, who is apparently the best student in their class.
 He is still a little kid and unable to relate to her (expect through teasing), but he likes her because she is such an avid thinker and learner.
 The main difference in their attitudes is only that Calvin wants to learn only what he wants to learn, while Susan just wants to learn anything she can.

-SusieD almost 15 years ago
+SusieD about 15 years ago

 As the mother of a boy, I think Bill Watterson is a genius.
 Calvin is an “Everyboy.”

-unemandarine almost 15 years ago
+unemandarine about 15 years ago

 So very true Calvin, so very true!

-SaraCVT almost 15 years ago
+SaraCVT about 15 years ago

 HelmetHead,